talk2viren/umermansoor.github.io/_posts/2016-04-16-do-not-misuse-code-coverage.md

 <!--more-->

-In other words, if coverage is only a target, it could be easily achieved with low quality testing.
-Good testing require developers to think about the tests they are writing.
+When coverage becomes only a target, it could be easily achieved with **low quality testing**.
+High quality testing require developers to think carefully about the tests.
 Forced coverage number takes away that incentive and your team obsesses over the number rather than focusing on the quality, sufficiency and maintainability of tests.

 In his excellent article “[How to Misuse Code Coverage](http://www.exampler.com/testing-com/writings/coverage.pdf)”, Brian Marick writes: